mit-nlp/MITIE/README.md

 cmake --build . --config Release --target install
 ```

-Either of these methods will create a MITIE shared libray in the mitielib folder.
+Either of these methods will create a MITIE shared library in the mitielib folder.

 ### Using MITIE from a Python 2.7 program